bozhinov/pChart2.0-for-PHP7/README.md

 pChart 2.2
 ===================
-This version that will NOT work with your existing code.<br />
+This version will NOT work with your existing code.<br />
 Please check the change log for the complete list of changes.<br />

 Major changes: